 - Light duty should be provided to all employees receiving a light duty release.

 - The experience modification factor is influenced more by small, frequent losses than by large, infrequent ones.
 Review your small claims, even though they may look minor dollar-wise.
 It’s possible there are patterns that can be addressed by simple risk control measures.

 - Safety programs, return to work programs, and appropriate prevention procedures can help to reduce loss frequency.

 - An effective self-inspection and accident investigation program are critical to managing claim frequency.

 - Supervisory roles should have set safety performance goals.
 Success in achieving safety goals should be used as one measure during performance appraisals.

 - Employees should be trained on their responsibilities for safety, and violations should be enforced.

 - Frequently communicate with employees on both a formal and informal basis regarding the importance of safety.

+The key to controlling your insurance costs is good risk management.
 If you would like VRSA to review your loss patterns or assist with any of the controls mentioned above, please contact your member service representative or safety consultant.